-This last year I took a trip to Mongolia.
-While I was there I stayed in a Ger (Yurt) with a nomadic family in the Gobi desert.
-This family had over 50 camels and so they took us out into the desert to ride the camels.
+This last year, I took a trip to Mongolia.
+While there, I stayed in a Ger (Yurt) with a nomadic family in the Gobi desert.
+This family had over 50 camels, and so they took us out into the desert to ride the camels.
 I fell in love with camels and came home knowing I had to paint the camel I rode on.

-Painting a subject matter like a camel can seem daunting, but I have outlined 7 easy steps to help you paint a camel.
-These seven basic steps include 1) laying out and plan your painting using Procreate on your Apple Ipad, 2) printing out your Procreate layout in the size of your canvas 3) preparing to use your Procreate layout to place your artwork onto the canvas 4) using studio charcoal to outline the Procreate layout on the canvas 5) filling in any missing lines of the design 6) starting to paint a base coat and 7) finally, adding details to your painting.
+Painting a subject like a camel can seem daunting, but I have outlined seven easy steps to help you paint a camel.
+These seven basic steps include 1) laying out and planning your painting using Procreate on your Apple iPad, 2) printing out your Procreate layout in the size of your canvas, 3) preparing to use your Procreate layout to place your artwork onto the canvas 4) using studio charcoal to outline the Procreate layout on the canvas 5) filling in any missing lines of the design 6) starting to paint a base coat and 7) finally, adding details to your painting.

 Step 1 – Layout and Plan Your Camel Painting

 One of the most important things you can do whenever you start painting is to have a plan in mind.
-Having a plan will help to save you time in the long run and help ensure the very best completed painting.
+Having a plan will help to save you time in the long run and help ensure the best-completed painting.

-In many places around the world, Apple will teach classes in their stores about Procreate.
-They will allow you to try out the Apple Ipad for free before you purchase it or Procreate.
-If you have any questions about this program please visit Apple.com or go to your local Apple Store and ask them about their classes.
+In many places worldwide, Apple will teach classes in their stores about Procreate.
+They will allow you to try out the Apple iPad for free before you purchase it or Procreate.
+If you have any questions about this program, please visit Apple.com or your local Apple Store and ask about their classes.

-I love to use Procreate as it allows me to work off the canvas before I actually start to paint anything onto my canvas.
+I love to use Procreate as it allows me to work off the canvas before I paint anything onto it.
 One of the great things about this is that it will give me an idea of what the painting will look like before actually starting to paint anything.

-To find out more about this Procreate and laying out your paintings with Procreate can read our blog Procreate to Layout your Oil Paintings, What You Need to Know by clicking here.
-We show you why we like to use Procreate to layout our paintings.
+To find out more about Procreate and lay out your paintings with Procreate, can read our blog Procreate to Layout your Oil Paintings, What You Need to Know by clicking here.
+We show you why we like to use Procreate to lay out our paintings.

 The great thing about using Procreate is that it can give you an idea of what your painting may look like and allow you to make any needed adjustments.
-I find by having an idea of what the painting could look like, really helps me throughout the entire painting process.
+I find that having an idea of what the painting could look like really helps me throughout the entire painting process.

 I like to think of this step as the same as how the old masters would sketch out and draw out their paintings before they actually painted anything.
-Today by using technology as Procreate this can be a much faster process..
+Today, using technology as Procreate can be a much faster process..

 Step 2 – Print Out Your Camel Layout

-When you are painting any animal, one of the most important things is to get the proportions correct.
+When painting any animal, one of the most important things is to get the proportions correct.
 If the proportions are not correct it can be a huge problem.

-Today with all the technology we have available, there are so many ways we can use technology to help with your painting skills.
-Certainly, one way is to get a very good printed copy of your layout so that you can use that printed copy as the model for your actual painting.
+Today, with all the technology we have available, there are so many ways we can use technology to help with our painting skills.
+Indeed, one way is to get a very good printed copy of your layout so that you can use that printed copy as the model for your actual painting.

 Step 3 – Prepare to Layout The Camel on the Canvas

-- Use the Procreate Print – Other times I skip the step of tracing and outlining on to the tracing paper and will use the Procreate layout print to outline directly onto my canvas.
-Lately, I have been using my Procreate layout so as to not have to do the extra step of tracing onto the tracing paper.
-But, if I find the print needs it then I will use the tracing paper to outline what I am painting first.
+- Use the Procreate Print – Other times, I skip the step of tracing and outlining onto the tracing paper and will use the Procreate layout print to outline directly onto my canvas.
+Lately, I have been using my Procreate layout to not have to do the extra step of tracing onto the tracing paper.
+But, if I find the print needs it, I will use the tracing paper to outline what I am painting first.

 Step 4 – Use Charcoal to Put On The Canvas

-Now that I have the print all set up either with the tracing paper or the actual print copy, I am now ready to put the design on to my canvas.
+Now that I have the print all setup, either with the tracing paper or the actual print copy, I am ready to put the design onto my canvas.

 Here is how I will do these steps: